-Property and equipment with a cost exceeding \$5,000 and furniture and fixtures exceeding \$1,000 and a useful life greater than one year, are capitalized at cost when purchased or at fair value at the date of donation.
+Property, equipment, furniture and fixtures with a cost exceeding \$5,000 and a useful life greater than one year, are capitalized at cost when purchased or at fair value at the date of donation.
 Renewals and betterments are capitalized as additions to the related asset accounts, while repairs and maintenance are expensed as incurred.